 For the more adventurous eaters out there, try turning your dining experience into a full-on eating contest with the only competitor being yourself.
 Order the “Jukebox” burger which comes with three burger patties, American, Swiss, and cheddar cheese, bacon, fried green tomato, onion ring, fried egg, and fried pickles, and then drizzled in creole hollandaise.
 When you order this, you can play a song of your choice on the jukebox, and if you’re able to finish the entire thing you’ll get a Sunliner Surprise!

 Their burgers are served on a brioche bun and all come with french fries.
-You can substitute the fries for onion rings if you want but it will cost you an extra two bucks.
-For an additional $4.00 you can substitute with a plant-based patty and turn any of their scrumptious burgers into a veggie burger.
+You can substitute the fries for onion rings if you want but it will cost an additional charge.
+For an additional charge you can substitute with a plant-based patty and turn any of their scrumptious burgers into a veggie burger.

 The Sunliner “Authentic 1950’s Shake” will take you back in time with the whipped cream and cherry topping, Not all shakes are created equal though, up the ante with a banana split or cookies and cream shake or go all-in with the “Big Tickle Party” and create your own shake.

-Yes, you read that correctly, $49.99 for a sundae?
-You can order the “Happy Day Sundae” for $49.99.
+Yes, you read that correctly, the dessert menu includes a large shareable sundae.
+You can order the “Happy Days Sundae.”
 It’s prepared and designed to share and comes with tons of ice cream, cake, and sweets as well as other toppings.
 Perfect to celebrate a birthday, graduation, or any day for that matter.

 For those wanting their sundae experience to be more of a solo mission, you can choose a single sundae with all kinds of topping choices like caramel apple, nuts, fudge, waffles, fruit, and syrups.

 Your options range from Coke products to old-fashioned sodas and cream sodas.
-Ice cream floats, iced coffee drinks are also on the menu.
+Ice cream floats and iced coffee drinks are also on the menu.

 The Sunliner Diner also serves light beer, premium beer, and a house red or white wine.
 Also offered are bloody marys, mimosas, cosmopolitans, screwdrivers, white Russians, margaritas, and Irish coffee.
 The cocktail menu furthermore includes the “Bushwacker”—a vanilla milkshake with Hershey’s syrup, Malibu Rum, and coffee liqueur topped with whipped cream, chocolate syrup, and a cherry.